 Genetic studies became a part of researching Long QT Syndrome (LQTS) about 15 years ago.
 The first genes that cause LQTS were published on March 10, 1995.
 Research projects required volunteers with suspected LQTS to give a blood or a tissue sample to the researcher, who would then attempt to find “abnormal” parts of a gene that caused the symptoms.
 These long and expensive projects were not designed to give each individual the results of testing their sample, but to provide researchers and physicians with more knowledge of LQTS that would benefit everyone.

 Clinical genetic testing, however, is designed to aid in an individual’s diagnosis of a disorder.
 In accordance with federal legislation passed to ensure accuracy and reliability, the results of clinical genetic tests must be obtained or verified in a laboratory that complies with the Clinical Laboratory Improvement Amendment (CLIA) regulations before being released to patients and their doctors.
-Clinical genetic testing is currently available through two laboratories in the United States: Transgenomic (Familion) (877-274-9432) and GeneDx (301-519-2100).
+Clinical genetic testing is currently available through three laboratories in the United States: Transgenomic (Familion) (877-274-9432), GeneDx (301-519-2100) and Prevention Genetics (715-384-0484).

 As with all genetic tests, there are some important limitations to LQTS genetic testing.
 It is important for families and referring physicians to realize that the genetic test cannot determine the cause of LQTS in 100% of patients with the disease.
 This means that not every family with LQTS will have a mutation in one of the LQTS genes tested.
 Approximately, one-quarter of families with a LQTS diagnosis will receive negative genetic test results.
 Thus, if the suspicion for LQTS is high, a negative genetic test cannot and should not be used to “rule out” the diagnosis.
 In other words, if test results are negative, a patient may still have LQTS—we just do not know the genetic cause.